-The View menu provides several commands for opening windows and displaying toolbars in the IDE.
+The View menu provides several commands for opening windows in the IDE.
 When C-SPY is running you can also open debugger-specific windows from this menu.
 See the C-SPY® Debugging Guide for 8051 for information about these.

 Messages